 Téo was only 10 months old when I found out I was pregnant with my second child.
-For us, It was more than obvious that we weren’t going to buy a second crib.
-I’ve always looked up to the Montessori methods.
-So, building a Montessori bed for Teo was a must for us.
-This way we could use his crib for our second baby.
-Plus, I thought it was a good change for Teo , in the sense that he would go from crib to the Montessori bed, to his « big boy bed » later on.
+For us, it was more than obvious that we weren’t going to buy a second crib.
+I’ve always looked up to the Montessori methods, therefore, building a Montessori bed for Teo was a must!
+It would allow us to use Téo’s crib for Ély and we thought it would be a good change for Teo to from crib to Montessori bed and then to a big boy bed.

 We did a couple research on Pinterest to get us inspired by other Montessori bed.
 We wanted to use a double bed frame and mattress that we already owned to build his bed.

 At first, you need to build a lower base.
 This base will help elevate your mattress from the floor so that air can circulate in between the floor, the bed frame, and the mattress.
 To do so, you will need to use 2 X 4 to build a rectangular base.